Malignancy - other tissue types

-We have a large number of FISH probes available, for full list see acquired FISH probe list.
+We have a large number of FISH probes available in line with the test directory published on the NHS England website.
 We are able to FISH preparations from fresh tissue or paraffin embedded/frozen tissue.
 Please contact the Cytogenetics Department to discuss your requirements and the availability of FISH probes.

 FISH on paraffin embedded tissue sections.
 Positive MDM2 amplification.